nucleartux/ai-grammar/README.md

 > Completely free and open source Chrome AI Grammar Check Extension

+!!
+Works only on Dev and Canary versions of Chrome!

+Instructions on how to enable AI in your browser - https://huggingface.co/blog/Xenova/run-gemini-nano-in-your-browser#installation

+- Completely free.
+No subscriptions required.
+No ads.
+- Absolutely safe.
+AI works on your machine.
+No data sent to the internet.
+- Smart grammar check.
+Checks full sentences, not only individual words.

 ## Installing

 1. Check if your `Node.js` version is >= **14**.